 Hearing all the conflicting arguments leading to their parent’s separation may injure children’s trust in them.
 Children may feel lied to, especially when both parents don’t talk about the divorce and assume everything will work out.

-It is always encouraging that the family has therapy as part of the divorce for process and everyone involved, especially children transition well.
+It is always encouraging that the family has therapy as part of the divorce process and everyone involved, especially children transitions well.
 It’s right that children understand what marriage is and why people divorce.
-This ensures that they do not carry any guilt or lose faith marriage.
+This ensures that they do not carry any guilt or lose faith in marriage.

 Parent to Parent Relationship

 It’s no secret that things will never be entirely okay between divorced couples.
-There have been incidences where one estranged partner stokes the other partner who has moved on.
-The worst part is when children are used for information unknowingly.
+There have been instances where one estranged partner undermines the other who has moved on.
+The worst part is when children are unintentionally drawn into conflicts or used as messengers.
+Jealousy may get in the way, and issues related to child support, as well as access to minors, may be denied or delayed due to ongoing disputes.
+This reflects unresolved anger that can complicate co-parenting efforts.